 Similar to spinach, broccoli is also a super green food that offers a powerhouse of nutrients to every cell in the body.
 Broccoli contains immune-boosting vitamins such as vitamins A and C, which are vital for collagen synthesis, reducing oxidative stress, and protecting the eyes against age-related disorders and night blindness.

 In addition to that, broccoli also contains high amounts of glutathione, an important antioxidant that helps to detoxify the body, enables various enzymes to function properly, and also plays a vital role in the production of DNA.

 Not only does this kitchen staple bring out the flavors in your favorite dishes, but it also acts as an effective home remedy for colds, flu, and other illnesses.

 Garlic contains immune-boosting sulfur compounds known as allicin, diallyl disulfide, and s-allyl cysteine.
-These compounds in raw garlic act as an antifungal and antiviral which helps to fight off infections such as colds and flu.
+These compounds in raw garlic act as antibacterial, antifungal, and antiviral agents which help to fight off infections such as colds and flu.